 - 1 teaspoon grated lemon zest

-Preheat oven to 350 degrees.
-Spray a spring form pan with baking spray or coat with butter and dusting of flour.
+- Preheat oven to 350 degrees.
+Spray a 10-inch springform pan with baking spray or coat with butter and dusting of flour.

 - In a mixer add oil, sugar and eggs and vanilla or DAVE’s syrup beat to combine.

 - In a medium bowl add all-purpose flour, baking soda, baking powder, salt, cinnamon and nutmeg.

 - Add flour mixture to oil and sugar mixture, blend until just combined.

 - Stir until just blended.

 - Pour into pan and bake for one hour to one hour five minutes.

 - If cake starts to brown too much on top, cover with a piece of foil.